Priyanka-Agrawal2022/MovieApp/README.md

 - Increment star rating of a movie.
 - Decrement star rating of a movie.
+- Make a movie Favourite.
+- Make a movie Unfavourite.
 - Add a movie to the cart.
 - Remove a movie from the cart.